CharloLeRigolo/ArmUs/README.md

 	2. Follow the steps in section 4.X (depending on your operating system) of the [ROBOTIS e-Manual for OpenCR](https://emanual.robotis.com/docs/en/parts/controller/opencr10/)
 	3. Select the OpenCR board in ArduinoIDE
 	4. Select "usb_to_dxl" In *File -> Examples -> OpenCR -> 10.
 Etc -> usb_to_dxl*
-	5. Upload the example to the OpenCr board, make sure your on the correct port and the device in /dev/ttyXXX has read/write access
+	5. Upload the example to the OpenCr board, make sure you're on the correct port and the device in /dev/ttyXXX has read/write access
 		```
 		sudo chmod a+rw /dev/ttyACM0
 		```
 	The OpenCR board is now in bridge mode.
 We will be able to control it directly from the Serial Port

 ## Material (Software side)
-For the robot assembly follow the [README.md](https://github.com/CharloLeRigolo/arm_us/blob/main/Mechanics/README.md) in [/Mechanics](https://github.com/CharloLeRigolo/arm_us/tree/main/Mechanics).
+For the robot's assembly, follow the [README.md](https://github.com/CharloLeRigolo/arm_us/blob/main/Mechanics/README.md) in [/Mechanics](https://github.com/CharloLeRigolo/arm_us/tree/main/Mechanics).

 - 1 OpenCR board
 - 1 OpenCR 120VAC to 12VDC powersupply
 - 2 Dynamixel XL430 motors
 - 3 Dynamixel XM430 motors
 - 1 USB micro B to USB A
-- 1 Generic controller (any controller compatible with [joy](http://wiki.ros.org/joy) will work, you'll probably need to remap the keybindings if you're not using a logitech controller)
+- 1 Generic controller (any controller compatible with [joy](http://wiki.ros.org/joy) will work, you'll probably need to remap the keybindings if you're not using a logitech controller, in [/ArmUs/arm_us/config/controller_config.yaml])

 # Running the robot
 Open a terminal and launch the first launchfile: